Arquivotheca/PDOS/readme.txt

 take over the whole computer, maybe a game, then PDOS will allow you to do this without having to pay licensing fees.
-In addition, you can modify the source and not be bound by or worry you are breaking, any licencing restrictions.
+In addition, you can modify the source and not be bound by or worry you are breaking, any licensing restrictions.
 The PDOS floppy disk contains 100% public domain code, including the boot sector, the loader, the operating system and the command processor.
 A 32-bit version can